 What do I do with the message after MTP?

 Display the message on the board for the remainder of the school day.
 It contributes to the print-rich environment and offers a source of readable text for fledgling readers.
 When children are “reading the room” during Independent Work Time, the Message Time Plus message is a rich, meaningful, and connected reading opportunity.
 The children can use the message for support in spelling words conventionally when they are writing.
 Some teachers snap a picture of each day’s message, print it out, and put it in a Message Time Plus binder for the children to reread and revisit.
 You can also make a copy of your MTP message on a chart tablet and make it available to your students for rereading.
 When you are ready to write a new message the following day, erase the message and start the cycle again.

 I know MTP is supposed to take less than 25 minutes but it goes longer in my class.
 How do I shorten it?

-Keep your MTP lessons at 25 minutes or less to ensure that children will stay engaged in rigorous learning and that the lesson comfortably fits into your literacy block.
+Keep your MTP lessons to 25 minutes or less to ensure that children will stay engaged in rigorous learning and that the lesson comfortably fits into your literacy block.
 If you find your lesson running more than 25 minutes, consider several possible factors that might be adding to its length.
 Is the lesson carefully planned and rehearsed, so that you are not groping for words or ideas during the lesson?
 Have you practiced the routines and procedures of MTP with your students, so that they know what is expected of them?
 Are you prepared, depending upon how the lesson unfolds, to choose without hesitation from among several different possible scaffolding scenarios for children at multiple levels of achievement?
 Is your message too long?
 Message Time Plus messages should be rich and meaningful, yet concise.
 The message length should be one to four sentences long, depending on your grade level and the time of year.
 Finally, select no more than three children to come up to the MTP board for scaffolding.